shigenogoro/and101_elite_weather/README.md

 - [x] Add a UI element for the user to interact with API further
 - [x] Show a `Toast` or `Snackbar` when an item is clicked
-- [] Add item dividers with `DividerItemDecoration`
+- [x] Add item dividers with `DividerItemDecoration`

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+- [x] List anything else that you added to improve the app!
+- Set the entire body view the RecyclerView vertically to render different sections

 ## API Choice